jeff-1amstudios/restful-doom/README.md

 ### Building dependencies (needs to be run once)

-`chocpkg` is the installer made by chocolate-doom, we use it to take care of building and configuring dependencies like SDL.
+Takes care of building and configuring dependencies like SDL.
+Uses [chocpkg](https://github.com/chocolate-doom/chocpkg).
 ```
-cd chocpkg
-chocpkg/chocpkg build restful-doom
+./install-deps.sh
 ```

 ### Compiling

-Run `make` from the root directory.
-A `restful-doom` binary will be created in the same location.
+Run `make` from the src (or root) directory. `src/restful-doom` will be created if the compile succeeds..

 ## Running